Doors Open Day

 Here you can find out more about research at the Lyell Centre.

 The Institution of Civil Engineers (ICE) Scotland Branch houses some 300 items, many of which have Edinburgh connections.
 On display will be a unique collection of items from all three bridges over the Forth (some recently acquired), a fine selection of surveying instruments, early 19th Century plate rails and much more.

-Located at our Edinburgh Campus on the ground floor of the Cameron Smail Library, the Museum will be open from 10am to 4pm on Saturday 29th September.
+Located at our Edinburgh campus on the ground floor of the Cameron Smail Library, our museum opens its doors to the community on Doors Open Day.

 Supported by Museums Galleries Scotland, our museum tells the inspiring story of the University's development from its origins in Edinburgh's Old Town to Scotland's International University.
-It also reveals how our commitment to sustainability and the stewardship of our verdant campus is rooted in a rich heritage of campus and community life stretching back over 800 years to the turbulent times of Robert the Bruce.
+It also reveals how our commitment to sustainability and the stewardship of our beautiful grounds is rooted in a rich heritage of campus and community life stretching back over 800 years to the turbulent times of Robert the Bruce.